michael-collins/DART204/project-1.md

 _By Rube Goldberg - Originally published in Collier's, September 26 1931_

-Since then, Goldberg's influence can be seen in many different medias, such as music videos, movies, art and animation:
+Since then, Goldberg's influence can be seen in many different medias, such as music videos, movies, art, animation and games:

 {% youtube %}https://www.youtube.com/watch?v=qybUFnY7Y8w{% endyoutube %}
 _Ok Go - This Too Shall Pass_